ras0219/alphacomplex/README.md

 ### Execution

-Currently, cities are read from stdin or from a file.
+Currently, cities are automagically seeded with a fractal city generator (Thanks Karthik!).

-    $ ./alphacomplex < ../cities/city02.txt
-    $ ./alphacomplex ../cities/city02.txt
+    $ ./alphacomplex

 ### Inspiration